 The cost of implants and implant-supported restorations vary from region to region.
 Only your dentist can give you a definite cost estimate for your particular case.
 After a consultation, contact your dental insurance company to find out if you have coverage and, if so, how much your out-of-pocket expenses will be.
 Some dentists and oral surgeons can set up payment plans or have special financing available.

 Guardian Direct® dental insurance can help with the cost of implants.
-Guardian Direct Dental Advantage Gold and Silver PPO plans cover 50% of implants after a 12-month waiting period.
+Guardian Direct Dental Advantage Achiever and Core PPO plans cover 50% of implants after a 12-month waiting period.

 One of the strongest devices available to replace missing teeth, dental implants are artificial tooth roots that support crowns, bridges, or dentures.
 A popular replacement for missing teeth, over 500,000 people in the U.S. get dental implants each year.²